24-2021/vul2/jizhicms=V2.5.5-Commentaddcomment.html-bodyparameter-Storage XSS/jizhicms=V2.5.5-Commentaddcomment.html-bodyparameter-Storage XSS.md

 ## Description

-Ultimate CMS aims to help netizens solve the troubles of using Ultimate CMS and the difficulties encountered in daily website building.
+jizhi CMS aims to help netizens solve the troubles of using Ultimate CMS and the difficulties encountered in daily website building.
 Storage XSS exists

 ## POC